Faltu Larki

-Serial was comeback of Quddusi Sahab Ki Bewah duo, writer Fasih Bari Khan and director Mazhar Moin which also stars Hina Dilpazeer in title role.
+The series was comeback of Quddusi Sahab Ki Bewah duo, writer Fasih Bari Khan and director Mazhar Moin which also stars Dilpazeer in title role.

 Synopsis

-Faltu Larki tackles the story of a girl who travels from India to Pakistan to live with her family but it doesn’t turn out too well for her.
+Faltu Larki tackles the story of a girl who travels from India to Pakistan to live with her family but encounters difficulty.
 She has to go through a lot of issues in the household and has no say in the state of affairs.
 The play also takes into account the lives of other female characters involved who also become victim of society’s double standards and its ill treatment of women.

 The play points out that women are not given their due rights and are taken for granted quite often.
 However, it remains to be seen just how the title applies to the lives of these women and whether Faltu Larki aims to change society’s perception of women.